Thyroid Symptoms Explained: Hypothyroidism vs Hyperthyroidism

 MBBS, MD, DNB (Internal Medicine)

-Dr. Aditya Davhale is a Consultant General Physician and Internal Medicine Specialist based in Navi Mumbai, known for his expertise in managing diabetes, hypertension, thyroid disorders, infectious diseases, and chronic lifestyle conditions.
+Dr. Aditya Davhale is an Assistant Professor and Consultant Physician (Internal Medicine) based in Navi Mumbai, with expertise in diabetes, hypertension, fever, infectious diseases, ICU & critical care, and chronic lifestyle conditions.

 View Full Profile →Related Articles